-Join Richard Harrington for an in-depth discussion in this video Shooting with the built-in flash, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Shooting with the built-in flash, part of Learning the Nikon D600 and D610.

 - If you're shooting in one of the two auto modes…or in some of the scene modes,…your camera can automatically determine…if the flash is needed.…When you press the shutter button halfway down,…the camera will auto focus and meter the available light.…If your camera decides that there's not enough light…in the scene to get a sharp hand-held shot,…then the camera will automatically pop up the flash…and charge it up.…This is useful when shooting with slower shutter speeds.…However, while the flash is useful,…it can be annoying to others.…Maybe you're shooting at a child's recital or a concert…or inside a museum.…